Welcome to the KIT Faculty of Mechanical Engineering!

 3.2 Registration for examinations

-3.3 Deregistration from Examinations
+3.3 Deregistration from Exams

 If you are unable to take the exam for any reason, you must cancel your registration in good time.
 This can be done online at Campus Management until the end of the registration period, provided you have registered online.
 However, you can usually cancel your registration in person at the institute a few days before the exam or on the day of the exam itself by informing the person responsible for examinations in the lecture hall directly before the exam.

-4. excerpt of grades/transcript of records
+4. Grade tables/Transcript of records

 Your examination results will be entered into your student account promptly after the correction is completed.
 Please keep in mind, however, that the correction phase can take up to 8 weeks after the examination has been completed.